 The underwater photography and video program is aimed at assisting in the development of students who are interested advancing their underwater photographic and video ability to a professional level whilst enjoying some of the most incredible SCUBA diving that Africa has to offer.
 Interns will be able to walk away with a professional level portfolio that will showcase their ability to photograph and film the marine world.

-Living costs are set on an annual basis.
-The equivalent of USD 2,750 is requested from all applicants, which will cover SCUBA diving (20 dive package), free-diver training, gear hire (Scuba, photographic etc.), tuition, accommodation, food.
-Air travel to and from your home to Inhambane (Mozambique) or (King Shaka Airport Durban, is not included.
-For those who supply their own dSLR underwater photography kit (with 2 strobes), the cost is USD 2,500.
+The program costs USD 2,900 per month for the month program and USD 1900 for the two week program.
+This will cover SCUBA diving (20 dive package), free-diver training, gear hire (Scuba, photographic etc.), tuition, accommodation, food.
+For those who supply their own dSLR underwater photography kit (with 2 strobes), the cost is USD 2,700.
 In addition, applicants will be responsible to cover any additional bank charges or transfer commissions to third parties (e.g. paypal) associated with payments (see later notes).

 As a student and guest your daily routine will vary between diving and photographing or videographing, being tutored in photography and video techniques and free diving, and processing and editing your photographs.
 Fiona and her hand picked team are passionate about conservation and any projects that are available to work on practically, we will certainly be doing so.